nekrut/BMMB554/hugo/content/post/topic6.md

 ```
 ----

 Look at the rows highlighted in red.
 They all correspond to the same exon (id = `uc062bej.1_cds_9_0_chr22_15710868_f`) that overlaps seven distinct SNPs (ids: `rs568292779`, `rs544633418`, `rs548691624`, `rs530488686`, `rs563306354`, `rs559431407`, `rs532940301`).
 In other words this means that this exon contains seven SNPs.
-Since our intermediate goal is to count the number of SNPs per exon we can simply do this by counting how many times an exon's id appears in pur dataset.
+Since our ultimate goal is to count the number of SNPs per exon we can simply do this by counting how many times an exon's id appears in pur dataset.
 This can be easily done with the **Join, Subtract, and Group &#8594; Group** tool:

 ![Group](http://galaxy.psu.edu/galaxy101/group1.png)